Salisbury

 Salisbury is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Salisbury's population includes 41.7% born overseas, with 41.1% speaking a language other than English at home.
-Christianity is the predominant religion, practiced by 42.5%.
-Islam comprises 9.6%, higher than Greater Adelaide's 8.0%.
+Salisbury's population is culturally diverse, with 41.7% born overseas and 41.1% speaking a language other than English at home.
+Christianity is the main religion in Salisbury, comprising 42.5%.
+Islam comprises 9.6%, higher than Greater Adelaide's average of 8.0%.

 Frequently Asked Questions - Diversity